technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 1 - Setting up your environment.md

 existing environments and channels, you can't enable, edit, or delete channels.

-1. Click on **Customer Service workspace** to display the list of apps
+1. Click on **Customer Service workspace** to display the list of apps.

     ![A screenshot of a computer Description automatically generated](./media/media1/image5.png)

-2. Select **Customer Service admin center** from the list of apps
+2. Select **Customer Service admin center** from the list of apps.

     ![A screenshot of a computer Description automatically generated](./media/media1/image6.png)